ymcv/yumengs_cv.github.io/_pages/about.md

 ---

-   I am a postdoc with the Department of Computer Science at Aalborg University, Denmark.
+   I am a postdoc with the Department of Computer Science at Aarhus University, Denmark.
 I received my Bachelor's, Master's, and Ph.D. degrees from Northeastern University in 2017, 2019, and 2024, respectively, under the supervision of Prof. [Ge Yu](http://faculty.neu.edu.cn/yuge/zh_CN/).
 From 2022 to 2024, I was a guest Ph.D. at Aalborg University, hosted by Assistant Prof. [Tianyi Li](http://tianyili.site/).
 I have published several papers in top conferences and journals, including VLDB, TKDE, etc.